nih-cfde/usecases/docs/about/contributing.md

 #### `Requirement` files
 - The Requirements title should be short and self-explanatory, but please add a short description as needed for clarity
-- Requirement titles are always labeled with their `RXXXXX` ID
+- Requirement titles always begin with their `RXXXXX` ID
 - Required sections:
     - yaml index header
     - Requirement title (same as yaml index title)